 In this guide, we’ll discuss the key challenges that arise when managing remote workers, as well as simple strategies that you can implement quickly to avert them.
 We’ll try to be as concise as possible and get straight to the point.
 We’ll also introduce some useful software to help you manage your remote staff.

-While this guide has been written under the backdrop of the global coronavirus lockdown, the information within it is relevant to anyone who wants to learn how to manage remote employees - pandemic or no pandemic!
+While this guide has been written under the backdrop of the global coronavirus lockdown, the information within it is relevant to anyone who wants to learn how to excel at managing remote workers - pandemic or no pandemic!

 Key challenges of managing remote workers